Boris-Em/ColorKit/README.md

     <img src="Assets/color_difference_deltaE_RGB.jpg">
 </p>

 As you can see, the difference between the two greens (left) is considered greater than the difference between the pink and gray colors (right).
-In other words, the pink and gray are considered to look more similar than the two greens.
+In other words, the pink and gray are considered to look more similar than the two greens by the algorithm.
 This obviously does not match the expectation of the human eye.

 Thankfully, **ColorKit** provides algorithms that make it possible to compare colors just like the human eye would: **CIE76**, **CIE94** and **CIEDE2000**.